Integrated Biophysical-Economic Analysis and Modeling (IBEAM) Lab

 Gaurav Dhungel pursued both Technical Certificate and Bachelor’s degree in Forestry from Institute of Forestry (IOF), Hetauda Campus of Tribhuvan University (TU), Nepal.
 His Bachelor’s thesis focused on GIS-based approach in assessing habitat suitability and conservation issues of the re-introduced wild water buffalo in Chitwan National Park of Nepal.
 For this project, he received financial grant from USAID funded Hariyo Ban Program, WWF Nepal and equipment grant from IDEA WILD, USA.
 Gaurav joined University of Kentucky’s Department of Forestry and Natural Resources for his MS graduate program beginning fall 2019.
 Gaurav’s MS Thesis was on “Sustainability and Economics of White Oak (Quercus Alba) Timber Supply in Kentucky”.
 His research interest lies in the domain of application of software-based economic modeling (GIS, GAMS, IMPLAN) in sustainable forest management, biodiversity conservation and non- market valuation of forest products and services.

-Current Position: PhD student at North Carolina State University
+Current Position: PhD candidate at North Carolina State University

 Domena Agyeman, PhD Student (2017-2021)